Unifying Chance-Constrained and Robust Optimal Power Flow for Resilient Network Operations: Solution methodology

 where the set of decision variables is $\Theta = (p_n, r^{-}_{ns}, r^{+}_{ns}$ $r^{d}_{g}, r^{u}_{g}, y_s, \alpha_{ns}, \beta_n)$.
 Constraints~\eqref{eq:SAA_manual}--\eqref{eq:SAA_bincharacter} represent the sample-based MIP reformulation of the joint chance-constraint \eqref{eq:manual_FJCCOPF}.
 For a given scenario $s\in \mathcal{S}$, the inequalities \eqref{eq:SAA_manual} establish that a manual adjustment to the production of the dispatchable unit at node $n$ in scenario $s$ can only be done when $y_s = 1$.
 Otherwise, if $y_s=0$, the power forecast error must be handled by the AGC.
 Expression \eqref{eq:SAA_violation} ensures that the probability of the joint chance-constraint is met and \eqref{eq:SAA_bincharacter} enforces the binary character of variables $y_s$.
 A MIP reformulation for the sample average approximation of \eqref{eq:JCC-OPF} can be found in~\cite{porras2022tight}.

 As mentioned above, problem~\eqref{eq:SAA_FJCC-OPF} (and the SAA-based reformulation of \eqref{eq:JCC-OPF} too) becomes rapidly intractable as the power system size and/or the number of scenarios $|\mathcal{S}|$ grows.
 To alleviate this issue, we make use of the methodology proposed in \cite{porras2022tight}, where a synergistic combination of constraint screening and valid inequalities is exploited.
-In particular, line flow constraints that remain nonbinding for all scenarios $s \in \mathcal{S}$ have been screened out.
-The identification of these constraints is carried out by computing the worst-case flow per line $l$ in both directions.
-Essentially, this involves solving $2 \times |\mathcal{S}|$ linear programs per line $l$ maximizing (minimizing) the corresponding line flow and taking eventually the maximum (minimum).
-If this maximum (minimum) is strictly smaller (greater) than (minus) the line capacity $\overline{f}_{l}$ ($-\overline{f}_{l}$), the $\leq$-constraint ($\geq$) in~\eqref{eq:SAA_flow} can be safely removed from~\eqref{eq:SAA_FJCC-OPF} for all scenarios.
-Furthermore, to tighten the relaxed LP formulation of~\eqref{eq:SAA_FJCC-OPF}, we introduce the valid inequalities developed in \cite{porras2022tight}, which guarantee that, in at least $(1-\epsilon)$-percentage of scenarios, constraints~\eqref{eq:SAA_resca} and~\eqref{eq:SAA_flow} must be individually satisfied by the deployment of AGC only.
+In particular, line flow constraints that remain nonbinding for all scenarios $s \in \mathcal{S}$ have been screened out. { The identification of these constraints is carried out by computing the worst-case flow per line $l$ and per scenario $s$ in both directions over a relaxation of problem \eqref{eq:SAA_FJCC-OPF}.
+Essentially, this involves solving $2 \times |\mathcal{S}|$ linear programs per line $l$ maximizing (minimizing) the corresponding line flow.
+If the respective maximum (minimum) line flow in scenario $s$ is strictly smaller (greater) than (minus) the line capacity $\overline{f}_{l}$ ($-\overline{f}_{l}$), the $\leq$-constraint ($\geq$) in~\eqref{eq:SAA_flow} can be safely removed from~\eqref{eq:SAA_FJCC-OPF}.} Furthermore, to tighten the relaxed LP formulation of~\eqref{eq:SAA_FJCC-OPF}, we introduce the valid inequalities developed in \cite{porras2022tight}, which guarantee that, in at least $(1-\epsilon)$-percentage of scenarios, constraints~\eqref{eq:SAA_resca} and~\eqref{eq:SAA_flow} must be individually satisfied by the deployment of AGC only.

 Alternatively, we have also implemented an adaptation of the inner convex approximation ALSO-X \cite{jiang2022also}, which is able to identify good feasible solutions of problem~\eqref{eq:SAA_FJCC-OPF}.
 As the original approximation algorithm, our adaptation works iteratively: It first relaxes the integrality of $\boldsymbol{y}$ and then enters a loop whose core step is to perform a bisection search over parameter $q$.
 A pseudocode is provided in Algorithm \ref{alg:adapt_alsox}.